Below is an excerpt from the book How to Sell More Online: 40 Tips for the Small Online Entrepreneur:

 If you want to earn more, expand your product distribution and sell your products in other places and not just in your own store.
 In fact, selling in online marketplaces particularly Amazon.com and eBay, where consumers can purchase from many retailers, are a must for small online entrepreneurs.

 Amazon.com is the leading e-commerce store and online marketplace today.
 If you’re not selling there, you are missing a significant part of the online buying population.
-More U.S. online shoppers look to Amazon.com first than any other e-commerce sites.
+More U.S. online shoppers look to Amazon.com first than any other e-commerce site.
 Amazon.com’s massive customer base can give your business huge exposure to buying customers than you could ever hope to attract on your own.

 Use comparison and review sites

 Consider establishing a strong presence in shopping comparison and review websites.
-Shopping comparison and review sites can help you get good visibility and exposure to high quality targeted traffic without the prohibitively expensive offline brand advertising.
+Shopping comparison and review sites can help you get good visibility and exposure to a high quality targeted traffic without the prohibitively expensive offline brand advertising.

 Try to get positive reviews on these sites.
 Start by encouraging your existing customers (especially your loyal customers) to write positive reviews on these sites.
 You can also ask for help from your friends and family, as they are likely to be your most ardent supporters.
 When sending order confirmation or thank-you-for-the-purchase emails, you can add a little note requesting your customer to review your site.
 You can also send stand-alone emails to customers requesting for their help in getting more reviews in shopping comparison and review sites.